 No one knows what the markets will do, which means market timing doesn’t work.

 It also means you miss out on the power of compounding…

 Which needs time to work its magic.

-Remember, Warren Buffett made 99% of his fortune at 52.
+Remember, Warren Buffett made 99% of his fortune after turning 52.